johndoh/roundcube-markasjunk2/README.md

 marked as spam/ham.
 A driver must contain a class named markasjunk2_{driver file name}.
 The class must contain 2 functions:

-**spam:** This function should take 1 argument, the UID of message being marked as spam
+**spam:** This function should take 2 arguments: an array of UIDs of message(s) being marked as spam, the name of the mailbox containing those messages

-**ham:** This function should take 1 argument, the UID of message being marked as ham
+**ham:** This function should take 2 arguments: an array of UIDs of message(s) being marked as ham, the name of the mailbox containing those messages

 Several drivers are provided by default they are: